e-koch/FilFinder/docs/tutorial.rst

 characterized, but some additional faint regions have also been picked up.

-The regridding is useful only when the regions are becoming fragmented.
+Regridding is useful only when the regions are becoming fragmented.
 As a default, it is enabled when the patch size is less than 40 pixels.
-This is value is based on many trials with observational data.
+This value is based on many trials with observational data.

 Note that pre-made masks can also be supplied to the algorithm during initialization without completing this step.
 As a default, if a mask has